Archive | December, 2009

 “People respect the time it takes for the widowed to adjust to the changes in their lives.
 But cardiac spouses have no role models, teachers or mentors.
 No one, professional or friend, can tell you what changes you will face as a cardiac spouse – and yet change is now your reality.
 The challenge of any cardiac crisis is facing this reality, letting go of what is lost, and developing new ways to live your new life together.”

-If your man has recently had a cardiac event, you might find one of these three books helpful: (more…)
+If your spouse has recently had a cardiac event, you might find one of these three books helpful: Continue reading “How to cope when your spouse is the heart patient”

 Got a minute?
 Try this mini-relaxation exercise for your heart health